dgkanatsios/azuregameserversscalingkubernetes/docs/FAQ.md

 Check [here](https://docs.microsoft.com/en-us/azure/aks/kubelet-logs).

-## How did you mock time in your code? [or, what is this 'clock' field in some objects]
+## How did you mock time in your code for the autoscaler tests? [or, what is this 'clock' field in some objects]

 We needed to mock `time` object for our tests, check [this](https://medium.com/agrea-technogies/mocking-time-with-go-a89e66553e79) blog post for instructions.